vaggeliskls/k8s-registry-auth/README.md

 Ensure [Helm](https://helm.sh/docs/intro/install/) version 3 or higher is installed on your system.

 # 🚀 Usage
-This Helm chart is an OCI-compatible repository located at `oci://registry-1.docker.io/vaggeliskls/k8s-registry-auth`.
-The only required field for this chart is the registry field, which indicates the target registry that you want to authenticate with.
+Our Helm chart is an OCI-compatible repository located at `oci://registry-1.docker.io/vaggeliskls/k8s-registry-auth`.
+When using this chart, the only mandatory configuration is the `registry` field, denoting your targeted registry for authentication.

 There are two ways to set the credentials for the registry:

-1. Use an already defined secret
+1. Use an existing secret
-2. Pass the username and password statically on the values.yaml file
+2. Provide the username and password statically in the values.yaml file

 ## AWS ECR
 For using this Helm chart with AWS ECR, use the following command:

-### Existing secret
+**Existing secret**
 ```
 helm upgrade --install k8s-registry-auth oci://registry-1.docker.io/vaggeliskls/k8s-registry-auth  --set registry=123456789123.dkr.ecr.region.amazonaws.com --set awsEcr.enabled=true --set secretConfigName=secret-name
 ```
-### Static credentials
+**Static credentials**
 ```
 helm upgrade --install k8s-registry-auth oci://registry-1.docker.io/vaggeliskls/k8s-registry-auth  --set registry=123456789123.dkr.ecr.region.amazonaws.com --set awsEcr.enabled=true --set registryUsername=username --set registryPassword=password
 ```